Cookbook

 });

-A piece of advice is usually several generations: a draft, a regenerated section, a revision.
-Mint one correlationId when the drafting session begins and pass it on every attest()call, so those records form one set in the firm's ledger.
+A piece of advice is usually several generations: a draft, a regenerated section, a revision, and often more than one drafting conversation.
+Pass a stable id you already hold for the conversation, a chat, thread, or session id, as correlationId on every attest() call in it, so those records form one set in the firm's ledger.

 Checklist